coughingmouse/p-layout/README.md

 * How can I try this?

-On Windows, I may upload the layout I've made with Microsoft Keyboard Layout Creator, a downloadable app.
+For Windows, I uploaded the layout I've made with Microsoft Keyboard Layout Creator, a downloadable app.
+Download the repository as a zip file and open p_en folder.
+You should see an executable file.

 On Mac, I may upload the layout I made with Ukelele.
+Until then, the only way is to make it yourself.

-For Linux and BSDs, I may upload the keyboard files I am using.
-I might make and upload an app that adds the keyboard layout and switch to it (and back from it), but that's quite unlikely.
+For Linux and BSDs, I [uploaded](https://github.com/coughingmouse/p-layout-linux) the thingy I now use to install the Qwerpy layout.
+Note that as of 2021-11-16, only the English version is usable.
+I did not test it on BSDs so it will likely not work.

 ## Possible future modifications